More Than Decoration

 Rule 3: Create Contrast

-Dark objects on light ground.
-Light objects against dark walls.
-The color contrast between object and surroundings determines the impact.
-With Xirallic finishes like Viola Prisma, a neutral background amplifies the color-shift effect.
+Dark objects on light ground, light objects against dark walls.
+The colour contrast between object and surroundings determines the impact.
+With colour-shift finishes like Viola Prisma, a neutral background amplifies the colour-shift effect.

 Rule 4: Odd Numbers